Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Me.List40.Requery

-15. Change the name of the List Box (the name in Bold Letters) in the Code to match with the name of your own List Box.
+15. Change the name of the List Box (the name in Bold Letters) in the Code to match the name of your own List Box.

 16. Save and Close the Form.